Euniechan/Euniechan/README.md

 ###

-<h4 align="left">I'm an enthusiastic newbie in front-end and back-end development, driven by the excitement of turning concepts into useful, user-friendly applications.
+<h4 align="left">I'm a newbie in front-end and back-end development.
 Always eager to learn, grow, and contribute to the ever-evolving world of technology.</h4>

 ###